cai-lw/image-captioning-chinese/README.md

 ## Dataset

 Images are from MS COCO.
 To save time from running huge CNNs, they are provided as feature vectors from a pre-trained CNN.
+To prevent cheating (manual solving), only a small fraction of the original images are provided.

-Captions are labeled by students in the course.
+Captions are labeled by students in the course, so they may not be high-quality.

-The dataset is too large (>1GB) and not provided here.
-Contact me if you want the data.
+The dataset can be downloaded at [this Google Drive folder](https://drive.google.com/drive/u/1/folders/13EiOI11_Hg3S2vJDU5oRGa1kyT01h7KZ).

 ## Usage